 - Click 'Save' to configure the Data Monitor

 - Click on the Data Monitor to land on the dashboard.
-Click 'Manage Entities' to associate entities to this Data Monitor and define the warning and error threshold values for the entity metrics to be monitored.
+Click 'Manage Resources' to associate resources to this Data Monitor and define the warning and error threshold values for the resource metrics to be monitored.
 Choose the metrics based on the purpose of the monitoring.

 Data Monitoring Dashboard

 The data monitor status information will be plotted against the corresponding time on the calendar chart control.
 The status information is color-coded based on the actual status of the data monitor.
 To understand data monitoring dashboard better, let’s assume the scenario – “The administrator wants to get notified with a warning when there are more than 10 Runs Failed and receive an error when there are more than 25 Runs Failed in the associated Logic App".